TheChocolateOre/MoonKeki/README.md

 write and reason about multithreaded programs.
 4. [Project Amber](https://openjdk.org/projects/amber/) increases productivity
 and makes your code easier to read and maintain.
-Looking back on your old code, will leave with a _How did we code like that?_ expression.
+Looking back on your old code, will leave you with a _How did we code like that?_ expression.
 5. [Lilliput](https://openjdk.org/projects/lilliput/) reduces memory footprint.
 6. [Leyden](https://openjdk.org/projects/leyden/) increases performance.